wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 23:**

 • Visualized each part of the Transformer implemented in the code so that I can grasp how they are connected together: https://github.com/wytyang00/Transformer-Hands-On-Tutorial

+---

+**Day 24:**

+• Understood most part of the Transformer architecture.
+Trying to understand the implementation for the multi-head attention.